jddamore/HL7-Task-Force-Examples/C-CDAR2.1/GENERIC_External_document_reference_QRDA/readme.md

 ## Comments

 This demonstrates how an individual entry may refer to an external document where information was originally provided (e.g. a problem in this example).
+In addition, how to also link back to the original observation using externalObservation is also shown.
+While these elements are optional, they help create a chain of data provenance.

 ## Custodian

 John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)

 ## Keywords
-externalDocument, reference
+externalDocument, externalObservation, reference